 A report by Wall Street 24/7 has revealed that South Dakota is indeed the 2nd most pro-business state in the nation.
 Does that mean incorporation in South Dakota is a good decision?
-The fact is that SD has much more to offer than the just the business climate.
+The fact is that SD has much more to offer than just the business climate.
 Its economic conditions are strong and showing positive growth, there is a high availability of skilled and dedicated workforce, there are opportunities for expansion in technology and innovation, and there is no dearth of business support programs like the rural entrepreneurship support program – Dakota Rising!

 Why Choose South Dakota for Incorporation?

 The Mount Rushmore State is home to several industries that play a key role in driving the economy with agriculture, tourism, durable goods manufacturing, health care, food processing, and oil and natural gas being the top industries.
-One of the reasons why a large number of company incorporation in South Dakota take place is because of the advantages or benefits both small and medium sized business derives.
+One of the reasons why a large number of company incorporation in South Dakota take place is because of the advantages or benefits both small and medium sized businesses derives.

 Now let’s take a look at some of the salient benefits that are responsible for fuelling growth of small businesses: